Advice for Those Going on Cruises

 Historically ships have been one of the safest forms of transport due to strict international security regulations.

-- Foreign and Commonwealth Office advice should be reviewed for each destination on the itinerary.
+- Foreign, Commonwealth and Development Office advice should be reviewed for each destination on the itinerary.

 - Falls are a frequent cause of injury on ships, decks and stairways can be wet and slippery.
 Care should be taken partially during rough seas.
 Suitable footwear is advised.